yanboishere/Chain.Food/README.md

 These food waste could have been avoided and keep less people hunger...but **why not for reuse before it waste?**

+## In particular, our entire Ethereum ecosystem has hardly had dapps in the past, and the main goal is to truly do public welfare.

 So,This is the main problem that our project aims to solve:

 ## Features